 The Mercedes driver completed just four timed laps and ended up fifth overall, with team mate Nico Rosberg leading the timesheets.

-- Nico Rosberg leads Lewis Hamilton in first Monza practice
+- Monaco GP: Lewis Hamilton fastest ahead of Nico Rosberg in first practice

 - Nico Rosberg leads Lewis Hamilton in first Russian Grand Prix practice